 Some names would cause controversy today like Mamie, Fannie and Selma.

-And some names you might not even have realized existed like Effie, Lottie, Orna, Eula, Essie, Flossie, Alta, Ola, and Ina.
+And some names popular in the 1890s you might not have realized even existed: Effie, Lottie, Orna, Eula, Essie, Flossie, Alta, Ola, and Ina.